Groups

 From Safety to Self-Compassion Group

-This group is for women who are survivors of childhood sexual abuse.
+This group is for self-identified women who are survivors of childhood sexual abuse.
 The group will create a safe environment for you to give voice to your story and feel validated.
 You will be encouraged to create your own internal and external safety.
 The group will cover topics like establishing boundaries, consolidating a sense of self, reflecting on the journey and cultivating a future from here on.

-Self esteem
+Self esteem Group

-boundaries and assertiveness
+Boundaries and assertiveness

-Anger management (for women)
+Exploring Anger (for self-identified women)

-Anger Management and Healthy Relationships Group (Men and women)
+Anger Management and Healthy Relationships Group

-This is a 12 week program for anyone who has difficulty managing their anger, and would like to learn healthy ways of coping and communicating.
+This is a 12-week program for anyone who has difficulty managing their anger, and would like to learn healthy ways of coping and communicating.
 Individuals learn to deal with stress, develop empathy and respond instead of react.

 The program also offers prevention and intervention to perpetrators of violence prior to a charge, conviction or sentencing through the criminal justice process or other.